Invesco Peak Index

 2.

 The excess return reflects the contribution from Fixed Income, Equity less a reference rate, and an annual 0.50% Index performance reduction.
-As of September 30, 2020, the reference rate is 3-month USD LIBOR.
+As of September 30, 2020, the reference rate is SOFR.

 3.